oddbird/oddleventy/content/blog/wingingit/winging-it-06.md

 - State management solutions
 - What are Proxies?
 - When and how to use Proxies to manage state
-- When to avoid using Proxiess for state management
+- When to avoid using Proxies for state management
 - Proxies in the real world

 ## Links: